How-to guide

 Pricing is the highest-leverage number in your business.
 This helps you set it deliberately.
 Here's how, with three examples.

-Most founders price by gut and leave money — or viability — on the table.
+Most founders price by gut and leave money.
+Or viability.
+On the table.
 This walks you to a defensible price using cost, value, and the market, and tells you honestly when the numbers can't work.

 What this tool does